top of page

 PHASE I ESA, as described by CAN/CSA-Z768-01 Standards, as published in November 2001 and reaffirmed in 2022 by the CSA Group.

-This is the initial step in the environmental assessment process.
-Phase 1 is intended to determine the potential for environmental contamination, and then to establish whether there is a need for further investigation.
+The initial step is the environmental assessment process.
+Phase 1 is intended to determine the potential for environmental contamination and establish whether further investigation is necessary.

-One of the key benefits is that it can alleviate uncertainties regarding the health of the property so that you can make an informed decision.
+One key benefit is that it can alleviate uncertainties regarding the property's health so that you can make an informed decision.
 Our phase 1 environmental site assessments in Toronto and the GTA will ensure due diligence so that you can protect your investment.

-This step does NOT involve invasive techniques.
-A Phase 1 ESA concentrates on land reconnaissance as well as research into the site surrounding area’s history.
+This step does not involve invasive techniques.
+A Phase 1 ESA concentrates on land reconnaissance and research into the site's surrounding area’s history.
 See RSC if building.

-Results: If the site has been cleared, the assessment ends here.
-If not, typically a Phase 2 assessment is recommended.
+• If the site has been cleared, the assessment ends here.
+If not, typically, a Phase 2 assessment is recommended.

 phase1